skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

-But, it's not possible to write a function that operates on a dynamic amount of numbers, like [sorting](https://en.wikipedia.org/wiki/Sorting_algorithm) - for that, we need to add arrays to the language, and with arrays, the code will need to read its `length` property to know how many elements it contains, which means we will have to add reading properties to EasyScript.
+But, it's not possible to write a function that operates on a dynamic amount of numbers, like [sorting](https://en.wikipedia.org/wiki/Sorting_algorithm) - for that, we need to add arrays to the language, and with arrays, the code will need to read their `length` property to know how many elements they contain, which means we will have to add reading properties to EasyScript.

 In order to implement these features,